 Sentinel Appliance FAQ

-1. What protocol and port numbers does our appliance use to communicate to Synopsys' satellite controllers?
+1. What protocol and port numbers does our appliance use to communicate to Black Duck’s satellite controllers?

 See the tables in Network Requirements for information on the ports you can use for both DAST and SAST in EU and non-EU locations.